feerglas/storybook-addon-breakpoints/README.md

 };
 ```

 The keys of the object `breakpointNames` are the names that we show in the overlay.
-The corresponding values are represent the upper limit of each breakpoint.
-For the example above, this means the following:
+The corresponding values represent the upper limit of each breakpoint.
+In the example above, this means the following:
 - small breakpoint: from 0 to 500 pixels
 - medium breakpoint: from 501 to 1000 pixels
 - large breakpoint: from 1001 to 1500 pixels